binary-river/tips/bash-tips.md

 ### :
 ` while :; do echo "helloworld!"; sleep 10; done `, `if [ 1 = 1 ]; then :; else echo "helloworld!"`
  : Colon in shell is equivalent of a NOP(no operation).
 Its exit status is 0 when you command it.<br>
+: Colon also can be used in conditinal statement like below
 ```
 if [[ $var1 -eq 12 ]]
  then :  # Do nothing when condition is true